ilyasergey/YSC2229/source/week-10_exercises.rst

 Exercise 1
 ----------

-Implement a version of a solver for the Knapsack problem (finding a list of items to include) by using the function ``perm`` for enumerating all permutations of an array, implemented as a part of your midterm project.
+Implement a version of a solver for the Knapsack Problem (finding a list of items to include) by using the function ``perm`` for enumerating all permutations of an array, implemented as a part of your midterm project.
 Implement randomised testing for the Knapsack solvers and use it to test your implementation with respect to the one implemented in the lecture.

 .. _exercise-knapsack-backtracking:

 Exercise 2
 ----------

-Implement a version of a solver for the Knapsack problem using the back-tracking technique (similarly to how n-queens problem has been solved), by selecting subsets of items, optimising for the weight and maximising the price.
+Implement a version of a solver for the Knapsack Problem using the back-tracking technique (similarly to how n-queens problem has been solved), by selecting subsets of items, optimising for the weight and maximising the price.
 Test your solution as in :ref:`exercise-knapsack-permutations`.

 .. _exercise-rle-decoder: